Resources to Help Anxious Kids

 If you are anxious or have an anxious kid, know you are not alone.
 There are a number of resources available.
 Many more than were available twenty or thirty years ago.
 We can and must talk about it.

-There is no shame in naming fears, no matter how irrational they may feel.
+No matter how irrational they may feel, there is no shame in naming fears.
 No shame in not feeling joy when you have a good life.
 No shame in needing a therapist, in taking medicine, in needing support.

 Not sure if your child has anxiety- Worry Wise Kids offers a list of red flags.
 Be sure to talk to your child’s doctor as well!